teoks0199/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-1. You can now see the details of the specific item you entered.
+1. You can now see the details of the specific item you entered in.
 </div>

 ![ListOutcome](images/userGuide/view-item.png)